Grenadiers à cheval

 Service during the War

 By August 1 1757, the company was stationed at Troyes.
-The unit did not take part to the early campaigns of the Seven Years' War.
+The unit did not take part in the early campaigns of the Seven Years' War.

 The regulation of 1759 brought the company to a strength of 150 troopers chosen among the best Grenadiers de France.
 Grenadiers were reviewed personally by the king before being recruited into this elite company.